Parera-Portell/prf-ccp/README.md

     p (name of ray parameter variable in SAC header) v (exponential term for phase weighting.
 0 for linear stacking, i.e. no phase weighting)

+Required libraries

+    sacio
+    fftw3

-This program migrates RFs laterally along the first fresnel zone by default.
+This program migrates RFs along the first fresnel zone and outputs a text file containing X (distance), Z (depth), A (amplitude).